 - External Scholars Grant, Hubbard Center for Faculty Development; Appalachian State University, 2002-2003.

 - Appalachian State University: “Investigating the Role of Obstacles and Options in the Decision-Making Process of College Students and Adults,” University Research Council, $1,980, 2003.

 - U.S. Department of Education: “Using Live Theatre to Research Adolescents’ Attitudes and Behavior Related to Drug and Alcohol Abuse Education and Prevention,” Drug Free Schools Model Demonstration Grants to Institutions of Higher Education, $306,950, 1990-1993.

 - Illinois State Board of Education: “Promoting Educational Excellence and Communication: A Screening and Educational Program for Children Ages 3-5 at Risk of Academic Failure,” $199,000, 1985-1987.

-- Board member, East Village Youth Program Advisory Board
+- Board Member, East Village Youth Program Board of Directors

 - Member, United States Coast Guard Auxiliary, Flotilla #84

 - Board Member Emeritus, Chicago HOPES for Kids, Inc.